themejuice/graft/README.md

 ## Dashboard
-You can view things such as a PHP `phpinfo()` dump, phpMemcachedAdmin, phpMyAdmin, Webgrind, OPcache Status and more through the main dashboard:
+You can view things such as a PHP `phpinfo()` dump, phpMemcachedAdmin, phpMyAdmin, Webgrind and more through the main dashboard:

 ```
 http://graft.dev